Course Descriptions

 Your instructors

-Clinton, Rob, Gary, Paul are crazy about clocks, and watches, and timepieces, and small mechanical devices in general.
+Gary, Paul are crazy about clocks, and watches, and timepieces, and small mechanical devices in general.
 They offer years of experience, a desire to share their knowledge and a passion for keeping the craft alive.

 Your fellow students